jurca/cloudnativecz.github.io/_posts/2018-11-16-building-a-docker-image-dos-and-donts.md

 Luckily, no. These components need to be wired over the network, the "hard" part is service discovery.
 Unfortunately there is no easy "one size fits all" solution here, so we'll provide at least some examples:

-* If you're running a [docker swarm](https://docs.docker.com/engine/swarm/) cloud, you can describe and deploy your app using a [docker-compose](https://docs.docker.com/compose/) file.
+* If you're running a [Socker Swarm](https://docs.docker.com/engine/swarm/) cloud, you can describe and deploy your app using a [docker-compose](https://docs.docker.com/compose/) file.
-* If you are deploying to a [marathon](https://mesosphere.github.io/marathon/)+[mesos](https://mesos.apache.org/) cloud, you can use a [proxy](https://mesosphere.github.io/marathon/docs/service-discovery-load-balancing.html) that will utilize marathon's service discovery in the background and transparently forward all traffic to the running containers.
+* If you are deploying to a [Marathon](https://mesosphere.github.io/marathon/)+[Mesos](https://mesos.apache.org/) cloud, you can use a [proxy](https://mesosphere.github.io/marathon/docs/service-discovery-load-balancing.html) that will utilize marathon's service discovery in the background and transparently forward all traffic to the running containers.
-* Are you a [kubernetes](https://kubernetes.io/) user?
+* Are you a [Kubernetes](https://kubernetes.io/) user?
 Well, there are several options.
 A naive approach would be to deploy all containers as a single pod, however, that would suffer from scaling issues described above.
 A better option is to utilize the kubernetes'
   [service declarations](https://kubernetes.io/docs/concepts/services-networking/service/).
-* TODO: openshift
+* For [OpenShift](https://www.openshift.com/) users this are pretty similar to the Kubernetes' users since OpenShift is built on top of Kubernetes - use services to set up communication between the containers of your application.
+Note that while services are great for establishing communication pathways between your containers, it is preferable to use openshift's [routes](https://docs.openshift.com/container-platform/3.11/dev_guide/routes.html) to establish communication with the outside world.

 ## Choosing your base image